 There are currently approximately 3,355 RFP’s currently on the register in Ireland.
 Many of these are partnerships involve a parent and son/daughter.

 20. Where can I learn more?

 - Teagasc website:

-- Publications and information available from Teagasc including
+- Publications and information available from Teagasc include,

 - Registered Farm Partnership Information and Application Pack

-- Your legal advisor, accountant and consultant, Teagasc advisor
+- Consult with your legal advisor, accountant and agricultural consultant/Teagasc advisor

 - Talk to existing farmers in Registered Farm partnerships